physiatry/physiatry.github.io/quotes.md

 ## What patients say about Dr. Shoval

+> Always my daughter and well treated and us as a companion too, the service is excellent without Mentioning the wonderful doctor kind and extremely professional and a_ectionate with our children...
+Thank you very much to the whole team.

+> Excellent service, show care about my well-being, very informative and feel no rush.
+Amazing team!

+> I can't never have a bad experience they are an amazing team I love my visit with my son.

+> They treat my daughter as a queen

 > Dr. Shoval is incredible!
 One of the kindest and most friendly, amiable, personable providers I have ever met!